SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 the process manager one.
 We have a superb process manager up and running but no more application.

-To remedy to this situation, we will prepare the starting scripts for `S6` and to copy them at the right place.
-Once done, they will be automatically taken into account and our applications will be available again.
+To remedy to this situation, we will prepare the starting scripts for `S6` and copy them at the right place.
+Once we do this, they will be automatically taken into account and our applications will be available again.

 Let's start by creating a folder called `service` in `ha` and `webapp` folders.
 You can